Ciguatera (manga): Manga

-Volume list
+Volumes

 Drama

-In March 2023, it was announced that the series will receive a television drama adaptation, directed by Masataka Hayashi, Yū Inose, Takahiro Takasugi, and Yōsuke Nakamura, with scripts by Yōsuke Masaike, and set to premiere on TV Tokyo's "Drama 24" block on April 7 of the same year.
-It will star Kotarō Daigo as Yusuke Ogino and Nagisa Sekimizu as Yumi Nagumo.
+In March 2023, it was announced that the series would receive a television drama adaptation, directed by Masataka Hayashi, Yū Inose, Takahiro Takasugi, and Yōsuke Nakamura, with scripts by Yōsuke Masaike, and premiered on TV Tokyo's "Drama 24" block on April 7 of the same year.
+It stars Kotaro Daigo as Yusuke Ogino and Nagisa Sekimizu as Yumi Nagumo.

 Reception

 Ciguatera was one of the Jury Recommended Works at the 8th and 9th Japan Media Arts Festival in 2004 and 2005, respectively.